dat3Cph/spring2025/docs/deepdive-1/exercises/day-1-lambdas.md

 permalink: /deepdive-1/exercises/lamdas-streams/
 ---

-# Exercises for Introducing Lambdas in Java
+# Exercises for Introducing Lambdas and streams in Java

 These exercises are designed to gradually introduce students to **lambdas** in Java, starting from the basics and progressing to more practical use cases like the Streams API and functional interfaces.